clastix/kamaji/docs/content/reference/benchmark.md

 # Running a thousand of Tenant Control Planes using multiple DataStores

-The next benchmark must address the use case where a Kamaji admin cluster manages up to a thousand Tenant Control Plane instances.
+The next benchmark must address the use case where a Kamaji Management Cluster manages up to a thousand Tenant Control Plane instances.